zeefromzee/game-dev_stuf/README.md

 # Games Repository *: ・ﾟ✧

-Welcome to my collection of fun and quirky games built with Python and Pygame ✨
+Welcome to my collection of fun and cozy games built with Python and Pygame ✨

 ## About